mayiru1021/mayiru1021/README.md

 You can call me **Yuri** or **Yiru** and call my bike **Archer**.
 - 🔭 I’m a Master's student in Beijing Institute of Technology.
 - 🌱 I’m currently learning predictive control and reinforcement learning ...
+- 👯 I'm looking for an opportunity for PhD ...

 #### :computer: Programming languages and tools:
 <p>